SAP-samples/btp-s4hana-nocode-extension/prepare/QUICKSETUP.md

 # Get Started with SAP Build Apps - Quick Account Setup

-If you have already set up your SAP BTP account for SAP Build Apps by using the one-click deployment link the mission overview or in the tile you can skip this tutorial.
+If you have already set up your SAP BTP account for SAP Build Apps by using the _Get Started with SAP Build Apps - Quick Account Setup_ link the mission overview or in the previous tile, you can skip this tutorial.

-If not use the following steps to set up your account:
+Otherwise, use the following steps to set up your account:

 ## Quick Setup
-In this section you will use a booster to setup the landscape for using **SAP Build Apps**.
-To do this you must be **administrator** of your global SAP BTP account.
-The process described here will create a new subaccount but you can use the booster to configure an existing subaccount.
+In this section you will use a booster to (create and) set up a subaccount for using **SAP Build Apps**.
+To do this, you must be **administrator** of your global account on SAP BTP.

 1. Logon to the **SAP BTP Cockpit** and select your global account.
-2. Select **Boosters** and search for **Quick Account Setup for SAP Build Apps**
+2. Select **Boosters** and search for **Get Started with SAP Build Apps - Quick Account Setup**

    ![Quick Setup](./images/quick_setup1.png)